Puppy Overview

 We keep our pups until they are nine weeks old so they have the very best start in their new, permanent homes.
 In addition to being well-socialized, the puppies are well fed and in good weight, veterinarian checked, vaccinated appropriate to age, and groomed.
 They are clean, healthy, and parasite free.
 The puppies have been introduced to crate, potty, and lead training, and they come with a health guarantee from genetic issues sometimes found in Poodles.

-Upcoming Litter: Wilson and Lucy
+Past Litter July, 2025: Wilson and Lucy

 Wilson, Am Champion Savicah Dreamcatcher